 This table can serve as a quick reference if you aren’t sure about the distinction but remember that each state has slightly different definitions.
 Similarly, some insurers may have their own definition of a moped, scooter, and motorcycle.

 Always check with your state to learn about local laws that apply to you.
 The type of vehicle you’re using will determine your insurance requirements and how insurers will work with you.
+If it turns out that you need motorcycle insurance and not moped or scooter insurance, you can check out our best motorcycle insurance guide.

 State insurance requirements for mopeds, scooters, and motorcycles